 Last year’s Universal Monsters maze was incredible and one of the top-rated mazes for the year.
 While we like Universal to switch up themes, we kind of hoped it would return, so we’re glad to see that a new iteration of the classic Universal Monsters theme is featured this year.

 “Frankenstein Meets the Wolf Man” delves deeper into the Universal Monsters’ lore.
 Loosely based on Universal’s 1943 horror movie of the same name, it’s a pretty terrifying journey.
 The scares kept coming and the sizes of both creatures makes them intimidating to encounter.
 The atmosphere of the maze was fantastic as we followed in the footsteps of the Frankenstein Monster who is lured to a gypsy encampment where he meets the Wolf Man.
 The design and thematic elements made it feel as if were walking through the actual sets of an early Universal Horror movie.
 The lighting and projection effects enhanced the elaborate settings which included the murky moors, a gothic cemetery, and the smoldering ruins of Castle Frankenstein.
 The literally chilling final scenes inside the ice caverns beneath the castle not only seales the monster’s doom but this as our favorite maze.

 Modern Movie & TV Mazes

 There probably isn’t a more popular sci-fi/horror series right now than Stranger Things.
 To us, the potential of last year’s maze, which was based on season 1, was better than the maze itself.
 Nonetheless, we easily predicted that it would come back to continue the storylines of the subsequent seasons.
-This year will combine seasons 2 and 3 to make the maze current with the series.
-After a rather dull and confusing second season, the third was very fun to watch, especially with the 80’s mall setting and larger than life monsters, so we’ll remain optimistic about this one.
+This year’s maze combines seasons 2 and 3 to make the maze current with the series.

 JORDAN PEELE’S US